Sourov-Ahmed-2005034/AlCo_ML_Energy_Prediction/README.md

 ## Overview

-This repository presents a small educational computational materials science workflow for Al-Co alloys using a pretrained machine-learning interatomic potential and a simple machine-learning regression model.
+This repository presents a small computational materials science project on Al-Co alloys using a pretrained machine-learning interatomic potential and a simple regression model.

-The project was developed as a **PhaseForge-inspired mini-project** to explore the connection between atomistic structure generation, machine-learned interatomic potentials, energy-based thermodynamic analysis, and surrogate machine-learning models.
+The project was inspired by **PhaseForge** and was developed to explore how atomistic structure generation, machine-learned interatomic potentials, energy-based thermodynamic analysis, and surrogate machine-learning models can be connected within one workflow.

-The workflow is intentionally small and is intended to demonstrate the computational process rather than provide a complete thermodynamic assessment of the Al-Co system.
+The scope is intentionally limited.
+The goal is to understand and demonstrate the computational workflow rather than carry out a complete thermodynamic assessment of the Al-Co system.

 ## Motivation

-My previous research experience has primarily involved molecular dynamics simulations of metallic systems using LAMMPS.
-I developed this project to explore how atomistic calculations can be connected with machine learning and computational thermodynamics.
+Most of my previous computational research has focused on molecular dynamics simulations of metallic systems using LAMMPS.
+I developed this project to explore how that atomistic background could be extended toward machine learning and computational thermodynamics.

-In particular, the project investigates how a pretrained machine-learning interatomic potential can be used to generate energy data for alloy configurations and how these data can subsequently be analyzed using simple thermodynamic quantities and machine-learning models.
+The main idea was to use a pretrained machine-learning interatomic potential to calculate energies for different alloy configurations, then examine those results using a simple thermodynamic quantity and a small machine-learning model.

 ## Workflow